gmarkkula/COMMOTIONSFramework/SCPaper/README.md

 * $P_\dag \in \{0.1, 0.01, 0.001\}$
 * $\sigma_\mathrm{O} \in$ 5 values

-yielding something $3^3 \times 6 \times 4 \times 5 = 3,240$ parameterisations, given that it seems possible to run the four simulations DP1-4 in 1-2 seconds with the current simulation, the most advanced model should not take more than a few hours to test.
+yielding something $3^3 \times 6 \times 4 \times 5 = 3,240$ parameterisations, given that it seems possible to run the five simulations listed above 1-2 seconds with the current simulation, the most advanced model should not take more than a few hours to test.

+### By deterministic model fitting, two-sided simulation

+Testing (some of) the best parameterisations from the previous step, to maybe see the phenomena mentioned above in actual interactions, verify that there are no problems with collisions, ... ?
+To be further specified.

 ### By probabilistic model fitting

 Then the parameterisations that achieve all of DP1-4 can be further tested by probabilistic simulations with also `oAN` or `oPN`, to test their ability to reasonably fit the Keio dataset: